Title

 Fidel V. Ramos transfers the Philippine Coast Guard from the Department of National Defense to the Office of the President to enhance its maritime safety and environmental protection functions, while establishing a Transition and Liquidation Committee to oversee the transfer of assets and appropriations.

-The Transition and Liquidation Committee is composed of the Department of Transportation and Communications (DOTC) as Chairman, and members from the Philippine Navy, Philippine Coast Guard, Department of Budget and Management, and the Office of the President.
+The Committee is composed of the DOTC as Chairman, with the Philippine Navy, PCG, Department of Budget and Management, and the Office of the President as members.

-The Committee is tasked to recommend plans and measures to effect the transfer of the Philippine Coast Guard, to conduct an inventory and disposition of all PCG properties, and to ensure smooth transition within 30 days from the signing of the EO.
+EO 475 directs the Committee to recommend the necessary plans and measures to effect the transfer within 30 days from the signing of the EO.

-No. The uniformed personnel of the PCG shall continue to receive the same base pay, longevity pay, allowances, and benefits as authorized for corresponding ranks in the AFP.
-They are also covered by PD 1638 (AFP Retirement Law) until the PCG establishes its own retirement system.
+EO 475 states that PCG uniformed personnel shall continue to receive the same base pay, longevity pay, and other authorized allowances and benefits as authorized for corresponding grades and ranks in the AFP.

-All Executive Orders, Rules, and Regulations or parts thereof that are contrary to or inconsistent with EO No. 475 are repealed or modified accordingly.
+EO 475 repeals or modifies all Executive Orders, rules and regulations, or parts thereof that are contrary to or inconsistent with EO 475.

 Analyze Cases Smarter, Faster